bignimbus/import-resolve/README.md

 resolve @import statements in css preprocessors

 ## What this does
 What if you have some less or stylus files that you want to smash together into a master file, without compiling to css?
 Just use import-resolve and all your dreams will come true.
+All `@import` statements will be resolved and you'll be left with one file containing all your precious mixins, variables and declarations.

 ## Using import-resolve
 Once this is published in npm...